GNOME/grilo/README.md

 We have a [wiki page](https://wiki.gnome.org/Projects/Grilo)

-You can subscribe to our [mailing list](http://mail.gnome.org/mailman/listinfo/grilo-list)
+You can discuss in our [support forum](https://discourse.gnome.org/c/platform/)

 You can join us on the IRC: